The Demographic Transition Revisited:

 continues to rise, their distribution as to country of origin

 appears remarkably stable.
-Stability is in part a function of
+Stability is in part a function of chain

-information on U.S. procedures, employment, housing, and social/educational/medical
+U.S. procedures, employment, housing, and social/educational/medical

 services is readily available within a network where some members